AlexFromSiberia/Simple-news-website-on-Django/README.md

 - installed DDT (Django Debug Toolbar) for troubleshooting and debugging;
 - simplified sending email to the site administrator right from the site;
 - customized admin panel, configured: appearance, search by topics, filtering by headings and authors.
+- implemented DRF (Django Rest Framework): ability to receive and add news articles using API